Lsznajdrowicz-quant/cva-fx-forward-irs-portfolio/README.md

 ## Project objective

 The goal is to calculate **Credit Valuation Adjustment (CVA)** for a portfolio exposed to FX and interest-rate risk.
-The workflow follows the original academic project assumptions:

 - CDS spreads and market curves are loaded from `data/Market_data.xlsx`,
 - historical **EURIBOR 3M** data is downloaded from the **ECB Data API**,